unaisdev/unaisdev/README.md

 Passionated **mobile>web developer** and technology in general.
 I love to learn new things and work on interesting projects.

 ## 🌱 Current focus
 I'm currently focused on learning new technologies like **NextJS** and **Expo** for expanding my skills.
-I'm working, currently, on a front, back and mobile app.
+I'm working, currently, on a front, back and mobile applications.

 ## 🤓 Macrolist